-Exhibits "A" and "B" are the culmination of the CAC and consultants work in identifying what policies need to be modified in the Comprehensive Plan under I. Housing and J. Urban Design.
+Exhibits "A" and "B" are the culmination of the CAC and consultants work in identifying what policies need to be modified in the Comprehensive Plan under I. Housing and J. Urban Design, and feedback from the Planning Commission.
 In addition, there are sections of the Development Code that need to be modified as noted under the Summary section of this report.